insightcrunch/insightcrunch/_posts/2026-03-08-how-to-prepare-for-cat-exam-complete-guide.md

 > **Percentile Context Box 3**
 > A score jump from the low 90s percentile to the high 90s percentile often does not come from learning an entirely new syllabus.
 It often comes from better mock analysis, better set selection, fewer unforced errors, and calmer decision-making under the same syllabus.

-### **Visual element suggestion**
-A circular cycle diagram works well:

-`Mock attempt -> Post-mock analysis -> Error log -> Targeted drills -> Sectional repair -> Next mock`

-This designer-friendly loop is one of the clearest teaching visuals in any CAT article.

 > **Expert Tip**
 > Never ask only, how much did I score?
 Ask, how did I produce that score, and can that process survive exam day?